bronchiolitis

 - •keep your child slightly upright (elevate head of cot slightly)

-- •give paracetamol for fever
+- •give paracetamol for fever and discomfort

 - •avoid smoke exposure